GoogleCloudPlatform/cloud-code-vscode/README.md

 Please see our [security disclosure process](SECURITY.md).
 All [security advisories](https://github.com/GoogleCloudPlatform/cloud-code-vscode/security/advisories) are managed on Github.

 *Apache Log4j 2 Vulnerability (Log4j 2):* the Cloud Code guide to [*"Setting up a samples repository"*](https://cloud.google.com/code/docs/vscode/set-up-sample-repo) linked to a demonstration project with a sample using a vulnerable version of Log4j 2.
 We strongly advise customers to update their samples repositories.
 Visit the [security advisory](https://github.com/GoogleCloudPlatform/cloud-code-vscode/security/advisories/GHSA-3ghm-xvvq-qqh6) for details and remediation.

+Cloud Code telemetry overall is handled in accordance with the Google Privacy Policy.
+When you use Cloud Code to interact with or utilize GCP Services (including via Cloud SDK), your information is handled in accordance with the [Google Cloud Privacy Notice](https://cloud.google.com/terms/cloud-privacy-notice)